TRSDOS: Features and capabilities

-All versions of TRSDOS use overlays to satisfy most system requests and disk directories are not maintained in memory.
+All versions of TRSDOS use overlays to satisfy most system requests, and disk directories are not maintained in memory.
 This has two implications for system performance.
 First, upon initial file access the DOS always references the disk directory to obtain information giving the physical mapping of disk space allocated to the file (including its extents, if any).
 After the initial access this information is maintained in a File Control Block, the memory space for which is supplied by the calling application.
 Further references do not need to read the disk directory (unless the file is written to and more disk space needs to be allocated).
-For this reason system performance depends greatly on how close a file's allocated disk space(s) is/are to the directory cylinder, and how fragmented (extents located in non-contiguous space(s)) the file is as a whole.
+For this reason system performance depends greatly on how close a file's allocated disk space(s) is/are to the directory cylinder, and how fragmented (having extents located in non-contiguous locations) the file is.
 The farther away the directory cylinder is, the more the drive's read/write head will need to move, which slows disk access and produces more mechanical wear on the drive.
-TRSDOS has commands permitting the user to optimize placement of particular files on the disk's physical space, and the command to display a map of a file's physical placement on a drive.
+TRSDOS has commands permitting the user to optimize placement of particular files on the disk's physical space, and a command, which displays a map of a file's physical placement on a drive.

 The second implication of the overlay-based architecture is that a disk containing TRSDOS system files (file extension /SYS) must always be present in whichever drive is assigned as logical drive number zero.
 (On the Model 4 this may be the Memdisk, thus freeing physical drive zero be used for a non-system data disk).
 LDOS and TRSDOS 6 have a SYSRES command which loads selected system files into Z80 RAM, thus freeing space on the system disk for non-system data.
 All versions have variants of the SYSTEM command which can reassign logical drive numbers to physical drives.
-It is possible to assign drive numbers such that a physical drive is unassigned a logical drive number; this is sometimes useful to guarantee that the drive cannot be accessed for security or safety (write protection) purposes.
-Drives may be set to be write protected by the DOS, also.
+It is possible to assign drive numbers in a way that a physical drive is unassigned a logical drive number; this is sometimes useful to guarantee that the drive cannot be accessed for security or safety (write protection) purposes.
+(Drives may also be set by the DOS to be write protected.)